OLPS/OLPS/README.md

 QUICK START
 ===========

-OLPS_gui.m
+* OLPS_gui.m

 run the OLPS toolbox in the GUI mode (recommended, available only in Matlab)

-OLPS_cli.m
+* OLPS_cli.m

 run the OLPS toolbox in the Command Line Interface (CLI) (compatible for both Matlab and octave)

 REFERENCES
 ==========

-This toolbox includes software developed at the Singapore Management Universtiy for the following papers:
+This toolbox includes software developed at the SMU for the following papers:

 * Bin Li, Doyen Sahoo, and Steven C.H.
 Hoi.
 (2015) "OLPS: A Toolbox for On-Line Portfolio Selection."
 Singapore Management University.